Frequently Asked Questions About Bariatric Surgery

 Who is a candidate for Bariatric (Weight loss) surgery?

-If you answered “yes” to any of the questions above, bariatric surgery may be an appropriate option for you.
-Bariatric surgery is available at Bayhealth for adults ages 18 to 60 whose BMI> 40, or for adults whose BMI is between 35 and 40 and who also suffer obesity-related medical complications such as diabetes, significant cardiovascular disease, or sleep apnea.
+Bariatric surgery is available at Bayhealth for adults ages 18 to 60 whose BMI is 30+ or have 30 or more pounds to lose with at least one weight related comorbidity such as diabetes, significant cardiovascular disease, or sleep apnea.
 The decision to undergo bariatric surgery should be made after all other weight loss attempts have been exhausted.
 This is a lifestyle change that requires life-long commitment.

 How long do I have to wait until I can have surgery?